-Engines in this series use inertia drive, solenoid shift, or retractable starters.
+Engines in this series use inertia drive or solenoid shift starters.
+Inertia drive electric starters are not serviceable

 Troubleshooting-Starting Difficulties

 Condition Possible Cause Conclusion Starter does not energize.
 Battery Check specific gravity of battery.
 If low, recharge or replace battery as necessary.
 Wiring Clean corroded connections and tighten loose connections.
 Replace wires in poor condition and with frayed or broken insulation.
 Starter Switch or Solenoid By-pass switch or solenoid with a jumper wire.
 If starter cranks normally, replace faulty components.
 Remove and perform individual solenoid test procedure.
 Starter energizes but turns slowly.
 Battery Check specific gravity of battery.
 If low, recharge or replace battery as necessary.
 Brushes Check for excessively dirty or worn brushes and commutator.
 Clean using a coarse cloth (not emery cloth).
 Replace brushes if excessively or unevenly worn.
 Transmission or Engine Make sure clutch or transmission is disengaged or placed in neutral.
 This is especially important on equipment with hydrostatic drive.
 Transmission must be exactly in neutral to prevent resistance which could keep engine from starting.
 Check for seized engine components such as bearings, connecting rod, and piston.